Empirical Design in Reinforcement Learning: Common errors in reinforcement learning experiments

 We conclude this paper by outlining a list of common errors in reinforcement learning experiments.
 Up to now, this document has focused largely on best practices.
 Naturally, it is jarring to focus too much on all the wrong choices that could be made.
-But both positive and negative examples of empirical design are needed to become the best empirical practitioners.
+But both positive and negative examples of empirical design are needed to become bester empiricists.
 Nothing in life is black and white; what we identify below are things that generally should be avoided, but sometimes they might be appropriate.
-Finally, this is meant to be an ever evolving list that we will update continuously.
+Finally, this is meant to be an ever evolving list that we will update continuously in an accompanying online blog post.

-\paragraph{Averaging over 3 or 5 runs} Sometimes it is ok to use as few as three runs.
+\paragraph{Averaging over 3 or 5 runs:} sometimes it is OK to use as few as three runs.
 For example, if the agent and environment are both deterministic.
 In the vast majority of cases this is a risky practice.
-Even if we compute the variance across runs we cannot be sure we are not simply under-estimating the variance due to luck.
+Even if we compute the variance across runs we cannot be sure we are not simply under-estimating the variance due to (good) luck.

-\paragraph{Using others agent code (including hypers) as is} Our algorithms and their implementations are not yet general.
-We are often tempted to simply download some code and run it to get a baseline for our plots.
-People often defend this practice claiming its {\bf \em fair}, but it is anything but!
-This only makes sense if (1) the implementation is trusted, and (2) you know the performance is representative of the baseline algorithm.
-Both these things are likely true if the code is from the original paper (introducing the algorithm you are using as a baseline) and the environment you are using is the same as the original paper.
-Otherwise proceed with caution.
+\paragraph{Reusing code from another source (including hyperparameters) as is:} qe are often tempted to simply download some code and run it to get a baseline for our plots or, even worse, simply reuse the data generated by the previous authors.
+People often defend this practice claiming it is \emph{fair} and cheap, however, this only makes sense if (1) the implementation is trusted, (2) you know the performance is representative of the baseline algorithm, and (3) the comparisons that you are making are either a simple alteration of the prior code or you are comparing complete systems.

+In the first two scenarios, if the code was written by the authors of the baseline algorithm, then you can typically trust that system-level design decisions will match their paper---though not always, see \citet{engstrom2019implementation}.
+The third condition is about isolating your changes to ensure differences in performance are due only to your changes (or noise), and not due to unrelated system-level changes.
+Naturally, if your scientific question is \emph{about} system-level changes, then that third condition does not apply!

-\paragraph{Untuned agents in ablations} We may take an existing agent and ablate components.
+\paragraph{Untuned agents in ablations:} we may take an existing agent and ablate components.
 The agent was potentially tuned \emph{with} those components, and there is no reason to believe the same hyperparameters will be reasonable for the agent with components removed or added.